Important first impressions for a startup: The Logo and 6 ways to make sure it’s always perfectly presented

-We’ve seen a lot of startups come through our doors, and make no mistake about it, new founders have a lot to do.
+We’ve seen a lot of startups come through our startup accelerator’s doors, and make no mistake about it, new founders have a lot to do.
 In fact, they have a ton to do, and there’s normally not enough hours in the day for them to accomplish all of their daily tasks.
-This is the reality of a new founder in 2018, but the other side of that reality is that, certain tasks, which are just as important tend to not get as much attention and love as they should.
+This is the reality of a new founder in 2019, but the other side of that reality is that, certain tasks, which are just as important, tend to not get as much attention and love as they should.
 My main gripe here, startup logos.

 It’s really perplexing to us here at the SpinLab, because the logo dates back to being one of the oldest forms of marketing.
 I mean think about it, before we were even thinking about selling stuff for money, we were selling ideas to win people over.
 Look at every major religion, club, influential family, or organization in the old world, each and every single one of them had some kind of symbol representing their cause, and the same holds exactly true for a company’s logo.
 The logo is your brand, and more importantly, it is your company’s soul.
 It will give the first impression of your company many times, and therefore it should be as perfect as it can possibly be, every single time it is presented.